 Three artists are known to have used four of their AR cards to depict a LOTR scene.

-In particular, Kevin Doyle’s The Kiss (featured below) and Mark Propst’s composite of characters and LOTR moments – an amalgam of intense inked characterisations.
+In particular, Kevin Doyle’s The Kiss (featured below) and Mark Propst’s composite of characters and LOTR moments – an amalgam of intensely inked characterisations.
 Mark sold this via an eBay auction, which was fiercely contested.

-Kevin Graham created a two-card penetrating portrait of Denthor using a unique pointillism style
+Kevin Graham created a two-card penetrating portrait of Denthor using a unique pointillism style.

 Alex Buechel agreed to capture the moment of Frodo saying: “I am glad you are here with me.
 Here at the end of all things, Sam.” in dramatically poignant photorealism.